Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 Despite being conceived primarily to relieve the burden imposed on the healthcare system by making triage and monitoring more efficient, the resulting tele-monitoring application collects potentially valuable data.
 Acknowledging the societal value this data might have we have ensured that all regulations (ethical, legal) are in place to disclose anonymized versions of the resulting dataset to the scientific community.
 In this document we describe in detail the data collection process and we detail how requests for data can be made.
 We would like to note that due to the primary goal of relieving the burden on the health-care system we might, at any point in time, make changes to the functionality of the system &ndash; and thus to the data collection process &ndash; that are potentially disadvantageous from a purely scientific point-of-view but are deemed to improve upon the primary goals of the tele-monitoring application.
 If we make such changes we will update this document accordingly (please see [github](https://github.com/Luscii/olvg-corona-check-protocol) for versioning of this document).

-Below we first provide a high-level overview of the data collection as carried out in the large-scale, real-time, longitudinal tele-monitoring of COVID-19 symptoms study (LSRTLT-COV).
+Below we first provide a high-level overview of the data collection as carried out in the large-scale, real-time, longitudinal tele-monitoring of COVID-19 symptoms study (DOC-COV).
 Next, we detail the recruitment process, the measurements, and the interactions healthcare professionals have with the participants using the system.
 Subsequently, we provide an overview of the resulting data and detail how requests for data can be made by members of the scientific community.
 Finally, we discuss the known limitations of our approach.

 ### High level overview of the collected data
 Before providing details regarding inclusion and data collection we first outline the general approach.
-Figure 1 shows the steps involved in the LSRTLT-COV study:
+Figure 1 shows the steps involved in the DOC-COV study:

 1. First, potential participants are made aware of the existence of the app both through the media and by interacting with health-professionals; participants subsequently voluntarily decide to enroll.
 2. After the decision to enroll, potential participants fill out a short online survey.
-3. If participants meet the inclusion criteria they are able to download the tele-monitoring application and enroll in the LSRTLT-COV study.
+3. If participants meet the inclusion criteria they are able to download the tele-monitoring application and enroll in the DOC-COV study.
 4. Once enrolled, participants are:
 	1. Prompted daily to measure and submit a number of health indicators (i.e., we use a form of experience sampling [[4]](https://link.springer.com/chapter/10.1007/978-94-017-9088-8_2))
 	2. (optionally) Contacted by health care professionals either via in-app message or phone if their individual health data fulfills the criteria for contact.